MohamedRadwan-DevOps/devops-step-by-step/source/advanced-introduction-to-devops/source/devops-faq.md

 Our field is generally that of patience and endurance.

-## Unfortunately, I haven’t successfully found a job yet.
-What do you suggest I do to make good use of my time till the course starts?
+## I'm still job-hunting.
+How can I make the best use of my time before the course starts?

 Watch my DevOps videos on my Youtube channels.